 Porky's Duck Hunt (Avery, 1937—Everything already written out as Daffy jumps around on the letters)

-Old Glory (Jones, 1939—it and the Merrie Melodies/Produced by Leon Schlesinger tags simply fade in over the waving American flag on the original print)
+Old Glory (Jones, 1939—"The End" and the Merrie Melodies/Produced by Leon Schlesinger tags simply fade in over the waving American flag on the original print)

 The Old Grey Hare (1944, Clampett—titles already in place; card shakes violently after the dynamite Elmer was holding at the iris out explodes)